The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 Most IVDD dogs come home on some combination of:

 • Corticosteroids (like prednisone) or NSAIDs (like carprofen/Rimadyl): To reduce inflammation around the spinal cord.
-Never give both at the same time — the combination can cause serious gastrointestinal damage, including ulcers and bleeding.
+Never give both at the same time — the combination can cause serious gastrointestinal damage, including ulcers and internal bleeding.

-• Muscle relaxants (like methocarbamol): To reduce painful spasms that can cause your dog to tense up and worsen their discomfort.
+• Muscle relaxants (like methocarbamol): To reduce painful spasms that cause your dog to tense up and worsen their discomfort.

-• Gabapentin: For nerve pain, which is a different type of pain from musculoskeletal soreness and needs a different approach.
+• Gabapentin: For nerve pain, which is a different type of pain from musculoskeletal soreness and needs a different treatment approach.

-✅ ✅ Things You Can Do Today That Actually Help
+Things You Can Do Today That Actually Help

-• Set phone alarms for every medication dose — don’t rely on memory
+• Set phone alarms for every medication dose — don’t rely on memory when you’re sleep-deprived

 • Call your vet’s office to confirm you understand the crate rest rules — no question is too small